moonsama/docs/docs/pallets-precompiles/solidity-precompiles/preimage-precompile-contract.md

 Note

-There can be some unintended consequences when using the precompiled contracts on Moonbeam.
-Please refer to the [Security Considerations](https://docs.moonbeam.network/builders/get-started/eth-compare/security) page for more information.
+There can be some unintended consequences when using the precompiled contracts on Moonsama Network.
+Please refer to the [Security Considerations](builders/get-started/eth-compare/security) page for more information.

 ## The Preimage Solidity Interface

-`[Preimage.sol](https://github.com/PureStake/moonbeam/blob/master/precompiles/preimage/Preimage.sol)` is a Solidity interface that allows developers to interact with the precompile's two methods:
+`[Preimage.sol](/blob/master/precompiles/preimage/Preimage.sol)` is a Solidity interface that allows developers to interact with the precompile's two methods:

 - **notePreimage**(*bytes memory* encodedPropsal) — registers a preimage on-chain for an upcoming proposal given the encoded proposal and returns the preimage hash.
 This doesn't require the proposal to be in the dispatch queue but does require a deposit which is returned once enacted.
-Uses the `[notePreimage](https://docs.moonbeam.network/builders/pallets-precompiles/pallets/preimage/#:~:text=notePreimage(encodedProposal))` method of the preimage pallet
+Uses the `[notePreimage](builders/pallets-precompiles/pallets/preimage/#:~:text=notePreimage(encodedProposal))` method of the preimage pallet
 - **unnotePreimage**(*bytes32* hash) - clears an unrequested preimage from storage given the hash of the preimage to be removed.
-Uses the `[unnotePreimage](https://docs.moonbeam.network/builders/pallets-precompiles/pallets/preimage/#:~:text=notePreimage(hash))` method of the preimage pallet
+Uses the `[unnotePreimage](builders/pallets-precompiles/pallets/preimage/#:~:text=notePreimage(hash))` method of the preimage pallet

 The interface also includes the following events: